Obesity

 Behavioural treatment

-In order to ensure the long-term success of behaviour changing in individuals with obesity, nutrition and exercise should be combined.
+In order to ensure the long-term success of behavior changing inpiduals with obesity, nutrition and exercise should be combined.
 In physical activity; it also aims to increase weight loss, ideal body weight management or to prevent the formation of excess fat mass.
-There are 3 main items for the definition of behavioural change.
-Individuals with obesity should firstly set an achievable goal for themselves.
-Secondly, they should continue these behaviours and sustainability should be ensured, and motivation should be created for their progress.
+There are 3 main items from the definition of behavioral change.
+Inpiduals with obesity should firstly set an achievable goal for themselves.
+Secondly, they should continue these behaviors and sustainability should be ensured, and motivation should be created for their progress.
 Thirdly, a different goal should be set for the continuation of these healthy habits in the future.
 The progression of changes in nutrition and physical activity by self-observation is an effective behavioural change method for weight management and is an important point of behavioural obesity treatment.

 Medical treatment

 Pharmacological interventions are a preferred option in the treatment of obesity.
-The main drugs used in the treatment of obesity can be divided into three categories; drugs that disrupt food absorption in the periphery, drugs that affect the central system that reduce food intake and drugs that increase energy consumption.
-The interpretation of whether the drugs have given a favourable result for the patient should be made after 3 months.
-If the weight reduction in the individual is as expected (>5% weight reduction in healthy individuals and >3% weight reduction in individuals with diabetes), the use of medication should be continued.
+The main drugs used in the treatment of obesity can be pided into three categories; drugs that disrupt food absorption in the periphery, drugs that affect the central system that reduce food intake and drugs that increase energy consumption.
+The interpretation of whether the drugs have given a favorable result for the patient should be made after 3 months.
+If the weight reduction in the inpidual is as expected (>5% weight reduction in healthy inpiduals and >3% weight reduction in inpiduals with diabetes), the use of medication should be continued.
 Currently, the European Medicines Agency (EMA) has approved three drugs and the US Food and Drug Administration (FDA) has approved four drugs for the treatment of obesity.
-The main purpose of using drug therapy to manage obesity is to increase adherence to lifestyle changes in the individual with obesity and to support biological adaptations that occur with weight loss.
+The main purpose of using drug therapy to manage obesity is to increase adherence to lifestyle changes in the inpidual with obesity and to support biological adaptations that occur with weight loss.

 Surgical treatment

-Surgical treatment may be considered for individuals with obesity who have unsuccessful weight loss experiences (under the supervision of endocrinologist, dietician, specialist exercise trainer, clinical psychologist).
+Surgical treatment may be considered for inpiduals with obesity who have unsuccessful weight loss experiences (under the supervision of endocrinologist, dietician, specialist exercise trainer, clinical psychologist).
 The difference of bariatric surgery from other treatments is that it has effective results in the treatment of many diseases caused by obesity.
-Bariatric surgery, which is an option for the treatment of obesity, is an option that can be applied in individuals followed by a multidisciplinary team.
-The types of surgery performed today are divided into 3 main types absorption-distorting technique, volume-reducing technique and combined technique.
-According to the guidelines, the weight loss aimed by the individual, treatment of related diseases, risk factors, preference of the individual, and experience of the clinic should be determined and the most appropriate surgical technique should be preferred accordingly.
+Bariatric surgery, which is an option for the treatment of obesity, is an option that can be applied in inpiduals followed by a multidisciplinary team.
+The types of surgery performed today are pided into 3 main types absorption-distorting technique, volume-reducing technique and combined technique.
+According to the guidelines, the weight loss aimed by the inpidual, treatment of related diseases, risk factors, preference of the inpidual, and experience of the clinic should be determined and the most appropriate surgical technique should be preferred accordingly.
 Laparoscopic Adjustable Gastric Band (LAGB), Roux-en-Y Gastric Bypass (RYGB), Sleeve Gastrectomy (SG) and Biliopancreatic Diversion-Duodenal Switch (BPD-DS) are the standard surgical techniques accepted worldwide.
-The weight loss aimed by the individual, treatment of related diseases, risk factors, preference of the individual, and experience of the clinic should be determined and the most appropriate surgical technique should be preferred accordingly.
+The weight loss aimed by the inpidual, treatment of related diseases, risk factors, preference of the inpidual, and experience of the clinic should be determined and the most appropriate surgical technique should be preferred accordingly.

 Comorbidities

 Obesity, which affects human health, can be treated and deaths from the diseases it causes can be prevented.
-The comorbidities of obesity include hypertension, type 2 diabetes, hyperlipidemia, non-alcoholic fatty liver disease, gastro-oesophageal reflux disease, polycystic ovary syndrome, cerebrovascular disease, cardiovascular diseases, biliary tract disease, cancer types, infertility, sleep apnoea syndrome, osteoarthrosis, psychiatric disorders and various similar diseases.
+The comorbidity of obesity include hypertension, type 2 diabetes, hyperlipidemia, non-alcoholic fatty liver disease, gastro-esophageal reflux disease, polycystic ovary syndrome, cerebrovascular disease, cardiovascular diseases, biliary tract disease, cancer types, infertility, sleep apnea syndrome, osteoarthritis, psychiatric disorders and various similar diseases.
 Obesity is a multifactorial, chronic and recurrent disease, which is seen in every country and age group in the world, regardless of gender, and constitutes a serious public health problem by leading to other chronic diseases.
-Providing permanent changes in the lifestyle of an individual with obesity with weight loss and achieving health gains is essential in the prevention and treatment of these diseases.
+Providing permanent changes in the lifestyle of an inpidual with obesity with weight loss and achieving health gains is essential in the prevention and treatment of these diseases.

 Role of the dietitian

-Gaining suitable eating habits in individuals with obesity is one of the main points of non-pharmacological treatment.
+Gaining suitable eating habits in inpiduals with obesity is one of the main points of non-pharmacological treatment.
 Nutritional interventions performed by expert dietitians play an essential role in managing obesity.
-Individual-specific recommendations are essential in nutritional treatment, rather than explaining general data on nutrition to the individual.
-It is aimed to provide the right information that the individual with obesity can add to his/her life according to his/her perception, need and desire.
-According to current approaches, dietitians establish mutual and healthy communication with the individual and act as a companions on this journey.
-In this way, instead of a prescriptive and restrictive way in the nutritional treatment of individuals with obesity, there is a perspective that provides an environment for the individual to actively accompany the individual.
+Inpidual-specific recommendations are essential in nutritional treatment, rather than explaining general data on nutrition to the inpidual.
+It is aimed to provide the right information that the inpidual with obesity can add to his/her life according to his/her perception, need and desire.
+According to current approaches, dietitians establish mutual and healthy communication with the inpidual and act as a companions on this journey.
+In this way, instead of a prescriptive and restrictive way in the nutritional treatment of inpiduals with obesity, there is a perspective that provides an environment for the inpidual to actively accompany the inpidual.
 Thus, long-term success and a sustainable approach are achieved.
-Not only the existing comorbidities of obesity, but also other factors such as the patient's daily routine, physical activity level and individual habits are taken into account in a well-implemented nutritional intervention.
-Many studies have found positive results on the effect of dietitian consultation and follow-up in individuals with obesity.
+Not only the existing comorbidities of obesity, but also other factors such as the patient's daily routine, physical activity level and inpidual habits are taken into account in a well-implemented nutritional intervention.
+Many studies have found positive results on the effect of dietitian consultation and follow-up in inpiduals with obesity.
 Dietitians are competent health professionals in the field of weight management and are defined as the most important professional group to provide nutrition therapy.

 Quality of life